Modal Alternatives

 How we picked

-GPU cloud alternatives split along three vectors: workload shape (serverless functions vs persistent VMs vs Kubernetes), GPU access model (raw rental vs hosted model API vs marketplace), and reliability tier (datacenter vs community spot).
-Picks below address each combination.
+GPU cloud picks split along workload shape (serverless functions versus persistent VMs versus Kubernetes clusters), access model (raw GPU rental versus hosted model API versus marketplace), and reliability tier (datacenter versus community-hosted spot).
+Picks below cover the four lanes most Modal switchers land in.

-Pricing pulled from each vendor's site on the review date.
-We score on cost-per-hour for representative GPUs (A100 80GB and H100 80GB), idle-cost behavior (auto-stop vs persistent billing), networking quality (InfiniBand for multi-GPU training), and operational lift to migrate.
-We weight against tools whose advertised hourly rate excludes networking, storage, or persistent volume costs that compound the actual bill.
+Pricing pulled from each vendor's site on 2026-05-12 and cross-checked against catalog pricing-history annotations.
+Scored on cost-per-hour for representative GPUs (A100 80GB and H100), idle-cost behavior (auto-stop versus persistent billing), networking quality for multi-GPU training (InfiniBand availability), and operational lift to migrate.
+Weighted against tools whose advertised hourly rate excludes networking, storage, or persistent volume costs that compound the actual bill.

 • Initial published version with 5 picks.